kuroji-fusky/pacopanda-drawing-stats/README.md

 From the `server/fa-scraper.py` file, there are two parameters:

 - `-p <number>`, `--pages <number>`: Specify what pages to scrape, each page contains 48 items.
-If this parameter is not set, it will scrape the first 5 pages.
+If this parameter is not set, it will scan through all the pages.
-- `-nv`, `--no-verbose`: Keep the logs as minimal as possible
+- `-nv`, `--no-verbose`: Keep the logs as minimal and c l e a n as possible.

 ## Related projects